 It wouold be incredibly useful to add the layer of "fronts" into the layers palet.

-Fronts are not drawn by numerical weather forecast models, but by skill weather forecast meteorologists.
+Fronts are NOT drawn by numerical weather forecast models, but by skill weather forecast meteorologists.

-Personnaly, I use to look at Temperature layer at 850hPa which gives a rough idea of the location of the different fronts...
+Personally, I use to look at Temperature layer at 850hPa which gives a rough idea of the location of the different fronts...

 To add to @idefix37 fronts are sometimes unmistakeable phenomena, but sometimes a bit vague and sometimes very vague.
 There may be a single front or there may be several lesser fronts succession, or just a weather change over a period of an hour or two to cooler temperature and a different wind vector.